tiny-pilot/tinypilot/CONTRIBUTING.md

 In order to select a DOM element using JavaScript, we need to first name the element using the `id` or `class` attribute.

-For example, say we have a component that creates of a user:
+For example, say we have a component that creates a user:

 ```html
 <div class="btn-container">